 Safety goes hand-in-hand with quality, and this is where your patients will have the most uncertainty in terms of what the new normal is or will be.
 Remind them of the safety and infection control standards you have always had in place, and then detail your new policies and procedures for protecting them from the coronavirus.

 Your office may have made some improvements in addition to essential infection control that will make appointments easier for patients.
 If you can now promise more convenient appointment scheduling, extended hours, online bill paying, or more affordable care, then by all means let your patients know the new benefits they can expect.
+In fact, make sure these benefits are prominent on your dental website.
 This will be your biggest opportunity to wow them, so make sure you can deliver.

 Don’t be afraid to ask